-In 2023 the Irish Government is expected to incorporate the goals set out in this framework, along with its commitments to the conservation of biodiversity under national and EU law, in the fourth national biodiversity action plan.
+In 2024 the fourth national biodiversity action plan was published to incorporate the goals set out in this framework, along with its commitments to the conservation of biodiversity under national and EU law.

-The main policy instruments for conserving biodiversity in Ireland have been the Birds Directive of 1979 and the Habitats Directive of 1992.
+The main legislation for conserving biodiversity in Ireland have been the Directive 2009/147//EC of the European Parliament and of the Council of November 2009 on the conservation of wild birds (Birds Directive) and Council Directive 92/43/EEC of 21 May 1992 on the conservation of natural habitats and of wild fauna and flora (Habitats Directive).
 Among other things, these require member states to designate areas of their territory that contain important bird populations in the case of the former; or a representative sample of important or endangered habitats and species in the case of the latter.
 These areas are known as Special Protection Areas (SPA) and Special Areas of Conservation (SAC) respectively.
 Collectively they form a network of sites across the European Union known as Natura 2000.
-A report into the economic benefits of the Natura 2000 network concluded that "there is a new evidence base that conserving and investing in our biodiversity makes sense for climate challenges, for saving money, for jobs, for food, water and physical security, for cultural identity, health, science and learning, and of course for biodiversity itself" (EC, 2013).
+The Birds and Habitats Directives have been transposed into Irish legislation by the European Communities (Birds and Natural Habitats) Regulations 2011-2015.
+A report into the economic benefits of the Natura 2000 network concluded that "there is a new evidence base that conserving and investing in our biodiversity makes sense for climate challenges, for saving money, for jobs, for food, water and physical security, for cultural identity, health, science and learning, and of course for biodiversity itself" (EU, 2013).